 A false positive happens when it activates an alarm for legitimate network activity.
 It is nothing to be alarmed about.

-A false negative is when some malicious activity is noticed by the IDS and it activates an alarm.
+A false negative is when some malicious activity is noticed by the IDS and activates an alarm.

 36. What is system hardening?